Communication-avoiding Cholesky-QR2 for rectangular matrices: Foundation and Previous Work

 {} QR factorization decomposes an $m\times n$ matrix $A$ into matrices $Q$ and $R$ such that $A=QR$.
 We focus on the case when $m\geq n$ and $Q$ and $R$ are the results of a reduced QR factorization.
 In this case, $Q$ is $m\times n$ with orthonormal columns and $R$ is $n\times n$ and upper-triangular.
 Parallel QR algorithms have received much study~\cite{o1990parallel,elmroth2000applying,choi1996design,BDGJNS_IPDPS_2014,buttari2008parallel,cosnard1986parallel,chu1990qr}, but focus has predominantly been on 2D blocked algorithms.
 3D algorithms for QR have been proposed~\cite{tiskin2007communication,Solomonik:2017:CPA:3087556.3087561}.

 Algorithms~\ref{alg:cqr} and~\ref{alg:cqr2} give pseudocode for the sequential CholeskyQR2 (CQR2) algorithm.
 It is composed of matrix multiplications and Cholesky factorizations and unlike other QR factorization algorithms, does not require explicit QR factorizations \cite{Fukaya:2014:CSC:2691142.2691147}.
-One small detail we exploit is that by avoiding the calculation of the triangular inverse at the first recursive level in Algorithm \ref{alg:cfrddd}, we can reduce the computational cost by a factor of two for near-square matrices.
-Such an improvement incurs a tradeoff with synchronization cost discussed in the next section.
 Using the building block algorithms explored above, we seek to extend the existing parallel 1D-CQR2 algorithm given in Algorithms~\ref{alg:1dcqr} and~\ref{alg:1dcqr2} to efficiently handle an arbitrary number of rows and columns.

 {}